Fwe language

 The Fwe language, also known as Chifwe, is a Bantu language spoken by the Fwe people (Mafwe or Bafwe) in Namibia and Zambia.
 It is closely related to the Subia language, Chisubia, and is one of several Bantu languages that feature click consonants.

-Silozi is used as the formal language in official, educational, and media contexts.

 Classification

 Fwe is part of the Bantu language family, a sub-branch of the Niger-Congo family.
 Maho (2009) classifies it as K.402, sharing the K.40 category with Ikuhane and Totela.
 Bohoe (2009) classifies it as Bantu Botatwe, along with Toka, Leya, Ila, Tonga, Sala, Lenje, Lundwe, and Soli.

 Regional variation

 Main phonological differences between Zambian and Namibian Fwe, as noted by both the speakers and seen in the data: